dy/gl-waveform/readme.md

 Display time-domain data with WebGL.
 Provides fair performance / quality among other renderers:

-* no performance deterioration - O(n) for update, O(c) for rendering
+* no performance deterioration - O(n) for update, O(c) for rendering.
-* no memory limit - O(c * n)
+* no memory limit - O(c * n).
-* no float32 error introduced by shader
+* no float32 error introduced by shader, at any scale/range/amount of data.
-* floating step compensation for non-regular sample sets
+* floating step compensation for non-regular sample sets.
+* unique render method of adjustable join-width via sample range sdev.

 [Demo](https://a-vis.github.io/gl-waveform).